On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: A key lemma on twisted cohomological equations

-where the last equality comes from change of variable.
-Although we only know that this holds for $\psi \in L^1_0$, this obviously extends to all $\psi \in L^1$ just by replacing $\psi$ by $\psi - \int_{\clo} \psi$ in the equation above.
-The latter assertion implies that a.e. we have the equality $\xi = \xi \circ f^{-1}$.
-By the Katok-Herman's ergodicity theorem, the function $\xi$ is a.e. constant, say equal to $c$.
+where the last equality follows from a change of variable.
+Since this holds for every $\psi \in L^1$, this implies that a.e. we have the equality $\xi = \xi \circ f^{-1}$.
+By the Katok-Herman ergodicity theorem, the function $\xi$ is a.e. constant, say equal to $c$.
 However, this implies that